danielmarkcode/YouTube-Search/README.md

 ## Launch Development server
 Run `npm run-script start` to bring up the server.
-Navigate to `http://localhost:8081/`to view the web application
+Navigate to `http://localhost:3000/`to view the web application

+## Check for PWA Capabilites using OfflineMode/Lighthouse

 ## Contact Developer